alessandrodalbello/google-hash-code/README.md

 ## How to

- - To build and install all the modules into local Maven repository (from project root):
+ - Build and install all the modules into local Maven repository (from project root):

     ```shell script
     $ mvn clean install
     ```

- - To run from executable JAR (from module):
+ - Run from executable JAR (from module):

     ```shell script
     $ java -jar target/<MODULE_ARTIFACT_NAME>-exec.jar <ARGUMENTS>